mosking128/rice-v2-beta/README.md

 ## Known Limitations

-- Full PicoC test suite (68+ cases) not yet verified on hardware with FreeRTOS
 - Task priorities and stack sizes are initial estimates; may need tuning for complex workloads
 - No power management / sleep modes enabled